antvis/G6/docs/manual/advanced/animation.en.md

 ```

 <span style="background-color: rgb(251, 233, 231); color: rgb(139, 53, 56)"> &nbsp;&nbsp;<strong>⚠️Attention:</strong></span>
-When running is turned to be false, the animation should be stopped and the lineDash should be cleared.
+When `running` is turned to be `false`, the animation should be stopped and the `lineDash` should be cleared.